 - Use technology.
-Fish finding apps, like the one available from DEEPER, allow you to cast a bobber like depth finder, reel it in and get an incredibly detailed view of the area, including water depth, temperature, contour, and even fish hanging in the area.
+Like the one available from DEEPER, fish finding apps allow you to cast a bobber like depth finder, reel it in, and get an incredibly detailed view of the area.
+Including water depth, temperature, contour, and even where fish are hanging out.
 Also, Google Earth is FREE and is a precious resource.
-If you aren't using it in by now, you are missing out on great opportunities to locate hidden gems.
+If you aren't using it by now, you are missing out on great opportunities to locate hidden gems.

-I have made several videos on the topic of Skyway grouper fishing, here is the video regarding the rock piles and correlation with the bridge pilings:
+I have made several videos on the topic of Skyway grouper fishing; here is the video regarding the rock piles and their correlation with the bridge pilings:

 Secret Tip #2